barnesv17/Lab04-Licensing/README.md

 ## Why We Chose Our License

-We chose this license so that larger companies like Tinder would be less likely to try and use our code since they could not take it private.
+We chose this license so that larger companies, like Tinder, would be less likely to try and use our code since they would be unable to make it private.